aesara-devs/aesara/doc/library/tensor/basic.rst

 .. function:: bitwise_and(a, b)

-   Alias for `and_`. bitwise_and is the numpy name.
+   Alias for `and_`. bitwise_and is the NumPy name.

 .. function:: bitwise_or(a, b)

-   Alias for `or_`. bitwise_or is the numpy name.
+   Alias for `or_`. bitwise_or is the NumPy name.

 .. function:: bitwise_xor(a, b)

-   Alias for `xor_`. bitwise_xor is the numpy name.
+   Alias for `xor_`. bitwise_xor is the NumPy name.

 .. function:: bitwise_not(a, b)

-   Alias for invert. invert is the numpy name.
+   Alias for invert. invert is the NumPy name.

 Here is an example using the bit-wise ``and_`` via the ``&`` operator:

 .. testcode:: bitwise

-    import Aesara.tensor as at
+    import aesara.tensor as at
     x,y = at.imatrices('x','y')
     z = x & y